How to Create a Digital Wallet: All-in-one Guide for Founders

 The tricky thing is that the legal regulations vary from country to country, sometimes even from state to state.
 It's important to get familiar with the current norms and regulations in your target country and choose a fintech app development partner with previous experience in the fintech domain.

-Fraud detection & Risks mitigation
+Fraud detection and risk mitigation

 Fraud is a big problem in digital wallet app development, and it's important to take steps to prevent it.
-Many people who are not familiar with eWallets are easily fooled, and digital wallet payment risk is associated with data theft, data leak, malware attack, hacking, and more.
+Many people who are not familiar with eWallets are easily fooled, and digital wallet payment risk is associated with data theft, data leaks, malware attacks, hacking, and more.
 This risk is one of the main reasons why some people avoid using eWallets or abandon them.
 However, with advanced technologies and security hacks, developers can now mitigate the most common app vulnerabilities and risks

 Technological hurdles